1948–49 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 The Challenge Cup tournament's final was to be played by Bradford and Halifax at Wembley Stadium.
 It was the first time tickets to the Challenge Cup final were sold out.
 Bradford won the game 12–0 in the final played in front of a world record rugby league crowd of 95,050.
 Trevor Foster and Eric Batten scored the tries for Bradford and Ernest Ward kicked three goals as well as winning the Lance Todd Trophy for man-of-the-match.

 This was Bradford's fourth Cup Final win in seven Final appearances including one win and one loss during World War II.